 Remember however, the power of the Wayback Machine, which provides access of web pages preserved as they were when they were when they were live.
 Here you can spend an afternoon reading old issues of can we have our ball back?, discovering poems by Robert Pinsky, Anselm Berrigan, Jean Valentine, Ange Mlinko, Rebecca Wolff, and Joanna Klink, and more, all serving as a reminder that a variety of poets were being published online early on.
 Even the 'dead' magazines live on, while other online magazines have purposefully remained archived online at their own sites even when they have ceased publishing new issues."--Rebecca Morgan Frank

 From the beginning, the editors have preferred to remain anonymous.
-We'd ask that in referring to this magazine elsewhere that you would omit the editor's name if at all possible.
+We'd ask that in referring to this magazine elsewhere that you would omit the editors' names.